Finding 120,000+ research gaps across 250 million papers

 Every PhD student eventually stares at the same wall: what's actually missing in my field?
 The honest answer requires reading five years of abstracts across 10+ sub-disciplines, tracing citation thickets, and spotting where the network gets thin.
 That's a six-month task, and nobody does it properly.

-Our research gap finder pulls that six months down to a 30-second query across 17,000+ gaps derived from the 250-million-paper OpenAlex corpus.
+Our research gap finder pulls that six months down to a 30-second query across 120,000+ open research gaps derived from the 250-million-paper OpenAlex corpus — 1,100+ of them with their own permanent, citable analysis page.

 What "gap" means here